Skip to main content

 VulkroBearer CLIBearer Pro

-LicenseClosed-source detectors, per-term license, no auto-renewalElastic License 2.0 (free in-house)Commercial; ELv2 with hosted-service restriction
+LicenseClosed-source detectors.
+Free tier, or Pro per-term, no auto-renewalElastic License 2.0 (free in-house)Commercial; ELv2 with hosted-service restriction

 Runs whereYour machineYour machineYour machine / cloud